Bank of Italy: Banks and the economy of the 1930s

-IRI and the war
+IRI and World War II

 After the "defenestration" of Bonaldo Stringher, Alberto Beneduce took over and was forced to retire in 1936 after a "heart attack" during a meeting at the Bank for International Settlements in Basel.
 They conceived the duty of the banks towards the public interest of the country, as the subject who had to collect savings to lend them to entrepreneurs, as a tool for development and growth.
 The process was to be led by a "circulation bank", which would increase the speed of circulation of money in the real economy.

 The Central Bank supported the fascist monetary policy of defending the stability of the Italian lira (known as the "Quota 90"), through the reduction of discounts and advances, and financing the enormous expenses of wars in the 1930s and 1940s through the unlimited issuing of money (and the "inflation tax", not progressive with income), as Hjalmar Schacht did in Germany under Hitler.

-Operationally, the government issued and sold debt securities to finance military spending, and the military industry reinvested its government profits in the purchase of such bonds as a de facto advance of future orders, fueling a closed financial circuit.
+Operationally, the government issued and sold debt securities to finance military spending, and the military industry reinvested its government profits in the purchase of such bonds as a de facto advance on future orders, fueling a closed financial circuit.
 In simple terms, this was something like the ECB issuing money and lending it to private banks who keep it in their current accounts with the ECB.

-This mechanism was called "capital circuit."
+This mechanism was called "capital circuit".
 The printing of tickets and the scarcity of consumer goods created an overabundance of money that poured into bank deposits, allowing a new expansion of credit, which was directed in favour of the economic sectors themselves. given that the state paid the banks a higher interest on the BOTs than the savers.
 The absorption of savings into investments in fixed capital had already taken place in the First World War and industries were working with existing production capacities.
 Without consumption and investments, public spending by the state remained.
 The war could start with a modest tax levy and inflation within the normal limits in the first months, before the black market and ration cards.